MossShade/mc-iron-golem-spawn/README.md

 Left bracket `[`: calculates a new bounding box around the player and checks for spawns.
 Right bracket `]`: Hides the overlay.

-## Issues
+## Features
-Since the mod uses the in-game logic to check for spawns, the following issue occurs:
-- When a mob/entity intersects a block that a spawn can occur on, it will not be highlighted by the overlay.
-This issue will be fixed in a later update.
+- Supports Mod menu
+- Option to turn on/off mob hitbox collision during calculation

 ## TODO
-- [ ] Allow rebinding of keys through config
-- [ ] Support Mod menu
-- [ ] Add option to ignore mob collision
+- [ ] Add option to configure calculation area